Today's Articles

 Aileen Clarke Hernandez was born in Brooklyn, NY, to Jamaican American parents.
 She was educated in New York City and attended Howard University, where she received a magna cum laude degree in political science and sociology.
 She also has a master's degree in government from California State University in Los Angeles and an Honorary Doctorate in Humane Letters from Southern Vermont College.
 She married Alfonso Hernandez in 1947; they divorced in 1951.

-In 1970, she was the second national president of the National Organization for Women, and in 1973 was a co-founder of Black Women Organized for Action in San Francisco.
+In 1970, she was the second national president of the National Organization for Women, and in 1973, she was a co-founder of Black Women Organized for Action in San Francisco.
 Under her leadership, NOW organized the Women's Strike for Equality in 1970.
 Her last position was coordinator of Black Women Stirring the Waters and chair of the California Women's Agenda, a state action alliance of over 600 organizations.

 Hernandez was one of the 2006 honorees of the National Women's History Project.
 She was also the 1993 Tish Sommers Lecturer at the Institute for Health and Aging of the University of California, San Francisco, and the 1993 Regents Scholar in Residence at the University of California, Santa Barbara.
 Aileen Hernandez died on February 13th, 2017, at 90.